microsoft/gather/README.md

 will continue to live after the tests finish running---it will recompile and re-run the tests whenever the test code changes.
 Type Ctrl+C to abort the command at any time.

+Note that running tests with this command may interfere with you opening Chrome browsers.
+If that happens, cancel the command, open Chrome, and then restart the command.

 To debug the tests, call: